The History and Challenges of America’s Dominant Business Structure

-The S corporation is also at the center of two of today’s most critical economic debates.
-First, the tax rates S corporation shareholders pay are under considerable upward pressure; they are scheduled to go up significantly at the end of 2010 and there are numerous credible proposals to raise them even further.
-Second, the failure of wages to rise significantly during the recent expansion is magnifying concerns that wealthy Americans are getting richer at the expense of the middle class.
+The S corporation is also at the center of today’s most critical economic debates.
+They are deeply involved in efforts to reform the tax code and reduce rates on business income, while the failure of wages to rise significantly during the recent expansion is magnifying concerns that wealthy Americans are getting richer at the expense of the middle class.

 The basic structure of the S corporation places them in the bulls-eye of both these debates.
 The key aspect of all “flow-through” businesses (S corporations, partnerships, and sole proprietorships) is their business income flows through to the shareholder, who then pays tax on that income at the individual tax rates.
-Proposals to raise taxes on upper-income Americans will hit more than a million of these businesses.
+Proposals to reform the corporate tax code while maintaining current rates

 Proposals to address this perceived wealth gap by raising tax rates have the potential to reverse the fifty year trend of empowering privately-held enterprises.
 They will benefit Home Depot and hurt the locally-owned lumber yard.

 So who gets hurt?
 Workers for starters.
 Most new jobs are created by small businesses, and most small businesses are organized as S corporations, partnerships, and sole proprietorships.
-The Census Bureau estimates there are more than 6 million employers in this country, but there are only 2 million C corporations.
+The Census Bureau’s data for 2011 estimates that only 5.6 percent of businesses in the United States are organized as C Corporations.
 Do the math — flow-through businesses like S corporations are responsible for creating a lot of jobs.

 Local communities are also at risk, as the businesses that comprise their economic and social foundation see their taxes go up and their viability go down.